peterjmarko/llm-narrative-framework/ROADMAP.md

   - [ ] Update and complete the test suites for all existing Python scripts and PowerShell wrappers.
 - [ ] **Add Filtering for Northern Hemisphere**
   - [ ] Eliminate subjects with 'S' in their Latitude.
 Southern Hemisphere births introduce unnecessary noise to the dataset (because it's likely that signs for them are offset by 180 degrees).
-- [ ] **Add the Option of Bypassing the Filtering of Subjects by Eminence/OCEAN Scores**
+- [ ] **Add the Option to Bypass Eminence/OCEAN Scoring**
-  - [ ] 'Final candidates' become the same as 'eligible candidates'.
-This simplifies replication and strengthens the codebase.
-Needs validation by creating a new study.
+  - [ ] Implement a configuration flag to allow 'final candidates' to be the same as 'eligible candidates'.
+This makes the LLM-based sample selection optional, allowing for validation studies that are more robust to the criticism of using an opaque selection method.
 - [ ] **Develop `new_study.ps1` Orchestrator**
   - [ ] Implement the `new_study.ps1` workflow to automate multi-experiment studies based on a factor matrix in `config.ini`.
 - [ ] **Test the New Study Orchestrator**